New York Intellectual Property Law Association: Annual Dinner in Honor of the Federal Judiciary

 NYIPLA's first Dinner in Honor of the Federal Judiciary was held on December 6, 1922 at the Waldorf-Astoria Hotel.
 The event has been held annually for over 90 years.
 The black-tie event, where lawyers mingle with judges, colleagues, and clients, has been called "the social high point of the year for patent attorneys," and has come to be nicknamed the "Patent Prom."

 In addition to the dinner, sponsoring law firms provide hospitality suites for pre-party and post-party celebrations.
 According to a marketing manager for the Waldorf-Astoria, it is that hotel's largest black-tie event of the year.
 In 2010, about 3,000 patent lawyers and guests attended the dinner, along with 125 federal judges.

 Awards presented

-Each year since 1987, NYIPLA has presented an Inventor of the Year Award to an inventor or group of inventors, in recognition of the contribution of their invention towards society as a whole.
+Each year since 1987, NYIPLA has presented an Inventor of the Year Award to an inventor or group of inventors.

 Since 2003, NYIPLA has also presented an annual Outstanding Public Service Award to one of its current or past members.
 The first eleven recipients of the Outstanding Public Service Award have been members of the federal judiciary.

 The William C. Conner Intellectual Property Law Writing Competition was established by NYIPLA in 1999, to recognize exceptional papers submitted by law students on topics of intellectual property law.